sangtaeha/BLE-Mesh-Project/README.md

 $ cc.model_subscription_add(db.nodes[0].unicast_address, 0xc001, mt.ModelId(0x1000)) # Add to subscription to group 0xC001
 # Wait for logs return
 ```

-**The third step will only be performed after all nodes have been added, and only need to performed once.**

 3. After adding all the nodes and and grouping them into different groups.
 ```sh
 $ device.send(cmd.AddrSubscriptionAdd(0xc001)) # Creates a address_handle for all the set, this would be the entireGrops_index, we will use this to control different groups.